 Who regulates solid waste management?

 Both federal and state governments have enacted Resource Conservation and Recovery Act (RCRA) legislation to deal with the disposal of solid wastes.
-The federal rules are administered by the United States Environmental Protection Agency (EPA) and the state rules are administered by the Florida Department of Environmental Protection (FDEP).
+The federal rules are administered by the United States Environmental Protection Agency (EPA) and the state rules are administered by the Florida Department of Environmental Protection (FDEP) for solid waste management (SWM).

 Both federal and state RCRAs are aimed at protecting public health and the environment, and at recycling or reclaiming solid wastes to the greatest extent practicable.
 Because improperly handled solid waste (e.g., residues generated during the treatment of domestic wastewater, or used oil) represents such a grave threat to water quality, it also falls within the scope of other federal regulations, most notably the National Pollutant Discharge Elimination System (NPDES) of the federal Clean Water Act.
-The NPDES is both an EPA-enforced and state-enforced system requiring permits for all point source pollution discharges into navigable waters (see FE602, Groundwater Discharge Regulation at the Federal Level; the broad definition of "navigable waters" is covered in FE582, CWA).
-Under the Clean Water Act, Confined Animal Feeding Operations (CAFOs) are considered a point source, requiring an NPDES permit before they are allowed to operate.
+NPDES is both an EPA-enforced and state-enforced system requiring permits for all point source pollution discharges into navigable waters (see FE602, Groundwater Discharge Regulation at the Federal Level; the broad definition of "navigable waters" is covered in FE582, CWA).
+Point sources are those that can be specifically identified (as opposed to nonpoint sources, such as a diffuse runoff over a large area of land).
+Under the federal Clean Water Act, Confined Animal Feeding Operations (CAFOs) are considered to be a type of point source, requiring NPDES permits before they are allowed to operate.

 Aside from the areas of special state and federal interest, local authorities are basically free to set their own rules, within broad state guidelines, for the collection and disposal of solid wastes.
 Cities, counties, and/or municipalities should be consulted regarding problems involving the locations of disposal facilities, frequency of waste pickup, and other day-to-day waste disposal questions.